Congratulations, You made it to the starting line on personal finance!

 - Total Salary = Take home salary + 20% CPF (you) + 17% CPF (employer)

-- Often when you go in for discussions with HR, you will discuss on the Gross Salary which is simply the Take home Salary + CPF (you)
+- Often when in discussions with your HR, you will discuss on the Gross Salary.
+The gross salary is simply the Take home Salary + CPF (you)

 - What is really interesting is that for a fresh graduate with a gross salary of $2.5k, these forced savings can amount to over $925 a month, which is a good chunk which adds up and compounds over the years.